Optical Return Loss (ORL) or Back Reflection may affect fiber optic systems with one or more characteristics:

 - A number of connectors in a link.

-What is back reflection?
+What is back reflection or return loss?

-For example if a point somewhere along a fiber link has a back reflection of -20 dB, and the fiber attenuation to that point is 10 dB, then the measured return loss contribution due to that point will be -40 dB. (eg the back reflection + 2 x the attenuation)
+For example if a point somewhere along a fiber link has a reflection of -20 dB, and the fiber attenuation to that point is 10 dB, then the measured return loss contribution due to that point will be -40 dB. (eg the back reflection + 2 x the attenuation)

 Back reflection from a particular point and measured return loss may be similar if there is negligible loss between the loss point and ORL meter, and if this loss point is the dominant source of reflected light.

-Relationship between ORL and System Performance
+Relationship between ORL and system performance

-Reflection related system issues can be quite baffling, since loss & power levels check out OK, but data shows excessive errors or degradation.
+Reflection related system issues can be quite baffling, since loss & power levels check out OK, but data transmission shows excessive errors or degradation.

 Sensitivity to reflection often varies widely from transmission unit to unit, which is frustrating.
 So in a line with poor or average ORL performance, just swapping equipment around may fix the problem.
 This is actually a genuine practical fix, however it may need recording and tagging.

-This also gives clue: the relationship between ORL and system performance can be vague.
+This also gives a clue: the relationship between ORL and system performance can be vague.
 It may be good to follow up with an optical margin & BER test.

 - Intrinsic material scattering (called Rayleigh scattering) in glass produces small levels of back reflections.
 Because of backscatter, a link will produce intrinsic reflections which are dependent on the length (ignoring end reflections), shown in the table below.